 Q: I live in Sri Lanka and nobody is building with bamboo here which is a shame.
 My understanding is that bamboo likes shade, no rain etc. Here it is always raining and the sun is scorching one minute and then not !!
 OK So I still wanna try and build a bamboo treehouse which will be shaded in a jack tree.
 So we cut the bamboo and the pieces are 30ft in length...what do we do then?
 Do we need to boil them?
 If so, in salt water or chemicals, and for how long?
 Do we then leave it for some time?
 I was thinking of building a 12 ft long boiling half cylinder welded oil cans cut in half !!
 Once these are cured what further treatments can we put on the bamboo to prevent rain and sun damage, temperature fluctuations etc.

-The best environmentally benign treatment is with borax solution- either pressure injected into the xylem and phloem, or taken up naturally with a bucket under a newly cut bamboo (left standing-in place) Keep the bamboo out of the direct sun and rain as much as possible (borax is water soluble)- big overhang (the hooch design is good for this (http://www.tropical-treehouse.com ) Also, keep bamboo away from direct contact with soil - route for bugs - and moisture retention.
+The best environmentally benign treatment is with borax solution- either pressure injected into the xylem and phloem, or taken up naturally with a bucket under a newly cut bamboo (left standing-in place) Keep the bamboo out of the direct sun and rain as much as possible (borax is water soluble); big overhang.
+Also, keep bamboo away from direct contact with soil - route for bugs - and moisture retention.
 Bamboo should be cured (dried, in the shade) for a while (months) before use, or use only stand cured bamboo (dead, and dried naturally).
 Or, if exposed and airy construction design, you may use green bamboo (still not recommended).
 I have heard of salt-water soaking as a treatment also.
 But, it does leach out, and salt attracts moisture.

 Q: I would like to construct a bamboo screen to enclose the under-floor area of a newly built pole-house in Sydney, Australia.
 The area is bushfire prone and subject to white-ant/ termite problems.
 I intend to harvest about 60 culms and cure by standing for 3 weeks then immersing in salt water for anothter 3 weeks.
 I would then like to longitudinally split the culms for ease of mounting and weight saving, then gal-wire the material onto 2m high sections of gal-steel grid (ala concrete reinforcement mesh) If the mechanics of the above sound ok, I wondered about the flamability of the product when cured, and wether the cured material is tempting to termites.
 We have the house erected on gal-steel poles and I want to avoid offering the little buggers an easy route of ingress.
 Any advice will be greatly appreciated.